-This is an updated repost of this post from last year, which a lot of people found helpful.
+This is an updated repost of this post from 2021 and this one from last year, which a lot of people found helpful.

 But whether it’s your first or your twentieth nomination, congratulations!
 That’s awesome.

-As a first time recipient of such an e-mail in 2020, here are a few things I’ve learned:
+As a first time recipient of such an e-mail in 2020 as well as a Hugo finalist in 2021 and Hugo winner in 2022, here are a few things I’ve learned:

 - The e-mail may not look like you think it will.
 When I got the e-mail from CoNZealand in 2020, the subject line was “CoNZealand Hugo Awards Confidential”.
 I was exhausted that day and waiting for two important e-mails, so I scanned right past that subject line, because I assumed it was the convention newsletter.
 I only opened the mail, because none of the two important e-mails had come yet, so I thought I might as well check out the CoNZealand e-mail while I was waiting.
 Good thing that I did.

-- If you receive an e-mail from Chicon 8, please reply as soon as you can whether you accept the nomination or not.
+- If you receive an e-mail from the Chengdu Worldcon, please reply as soon as you can whether you accept the nomination or not.
 If there are questions with regard to eligibility, answer them as soon as possible.
 The Hugo administrator and their team work very hard, so don’t make their job any harder than it has to be.

-- The Chicon 8 team will also ask you to keep quiet about your nomination until the official announcement.
-Please don’t violate this, because you don’t want to steal Chicon’s thunder!
+- The Chengdu team will also ask you to keep quiet about your nomination until the official announcement.
+Please don’t violate this, because you don’t want to steal Chengdu’s thunder!